ENCCS/gpu-programming/content/13-examples.rst

       Don't forget to `git pull` for the latest updates if you already have the content from the first day of the workshop!

-If we assume the grid point values to be truly independent *for a single time step*, then stencil application procedure can be straighforwardly written as a loop over the grid points, as shown below in tab "Stencil update".
-(General structure of the program and the default parameter values for the problem model are also provided here for reference.)
+If we assume the grid point values to be truly independent *for a single time step*, stencil application procedure may be straighforwardly written as a loop over the grid points, as shown below in tab "Stencil update".
+(General structure of the program and the default parameter values for the problem model are also provided for reference.)
+CPU-thread parallelism can then be enabled by a single OpenMP `#pragma`:

 .. tabs::